-These are the steps to remove mold yourself
+These are the steps to remove mold yourself.

 Fix leaks or things causing moisture to let the area dry completely.

-After removing mold, throw away the clothes
+After removing the mold, throw away the clothes.

-Do not paint that place, it can cause mold again and pain will peel sooner or later.
+Do not paint that place; it can cause mold again, and pain will peel sooner or later.